syedasadabbas/syedasadabbas/README.md

-<p>I'm a student who is enthusiastic about making the world more developed, making innovations to raise individuals, and building a community of creative people.
-A few languages I enjoy working with include Python (Django, Tensorflow, Keras, OpenCV, etc), Javascript (Node JS, React JS, etc), c++ and PHP.
+<p>I'm a AI Researcher and Full Stack Developer who is enthusiastic about making the world more developed, making innovations to raise individuals, and building a community of creative people.
+A few languages I enjoy working with include Python (Django, Tensorflow, PyTorch, Keras, OpenCV, etc), Javascript (Node JS, React JS, etc), C++, JavaSwing, JavaFX, Assembly, R and PHP.
 I adore creating artificial intelligence systems alot and wants to make the everyday life of a human being more effective by making AI work side by side with us.</p>

 ## 😊 Profile
 Property                 | Data